When I mentioned I was going to Omaha, Nebraska, I was immediately asked, “What’s in Omaha???”

 I had no idea that the food scene was so incredible in Omaha!

-A few of the not to be missed restaurants are Dante and Monarch Prime with a great atmosphere and menu items that are a culinary work of art that will awaken all of your senses.
+A few of the not-to-be-missed restaurants are Dante and Monarch Prime.
+Both restaurants have a great atmosphere and menu items that double as culinary works of art that awaken all your senses.

-For breakfast, you have to try Earlybird Brunch offering menu options that will satisfy both your sweet or savory cravings.
+For breakfast, try Earlybird Brunch, offering menu options that satisfy your sweet and savory cravings.

 For artisan sweet treats, The Cordial Cherry is a MUST!

-If you want to learn more about the history and also sample from multiple venues, I highly recommend taking a food tour with Omaha Culinary Tours.
+If you want to learn more about the history and sample from multiple venues, I highly recommend taking a food tour.

 They will help you discover the restaurants you want to return to after you sample some of their incredible menu items.